S-Solis/Customer-Churn---Linear-Regression/README.md

 # Customer Churn - Linear-Regression
-A linear regression model in Python to predict the likelihood that a customer of a financial institution will leave.
+A sinmple linear regression model in Python to predict the likelihood that a customer of a financial institution will leave.